AdobeDocs/graphql-mesh-gateway/src/pages/gateway/upgrade.md

    nvm use 18
    ```

-1. Update the API Mesh for Adobe Developer plugin.
+1. Update the API Mesh plugin.

    To update Adobe I/O and all registered plugins, run the following command: